 Our special education, alternative education and most notable, the cyber charter school population appears to be increasing proportionally year after year.
 As a result, Shamokin Area School District expenses for these programs have increased each school year.
 The majority of these expenses are out of our control.
-For fiscal year 2009-10, the district spent \$684,817 for cyber charter schools which also was \$451,817 over budget.
+For fiscal year 2009-10, the district spent \$684,817.20 for cyber charter schools which also was \$451,817.20 over budget.
 In the chart below one can see how our costs have increased annually along with enrollments.
 Enrollments change throughout the school year as student transition to and from schools due to residential relocation or selection of school.
 In 2019-20, we exceeded the \$2 million expenditure level.
 The district anticipates the cyber school cost for 2023-24 to exceed its prior school year.
 The district has researched alternative programs for these students to participate in that would decrease the cost.
 One such program is offering online courses.
 Our district has implemented programs and has contacted families regarding our 'virtual' option.
 The cost of these programs is at a much lower rate than the tuition rate of a cyber school and do reflect a savings to the district.
 Unfortunately, we have not had as many families returning to the district.
 The district will continue to offer the online courses as an alternate to charter/cyber school.
 The district is calling this program SPEAR.
 Even with this alternative, the most recent years have shown the total cost to the cyber/charter schools to have increased.
 The year 2021-22 has been our best year in controlling this cost.
 Due to a court case the tuition rate paid to these schools is now based upon budgeted costs as oppose to actual costs.
 The actual costs determine the district's tuition rate that the district may charge to non-resident students.
 Due to this court ruling, the rate of tuition being invoiced by the charter/cyber schools is in excess of the district's actual tuition rate.
 The charter/cyber school tuition rate is above the approved school district tuition rate.
 There have been bills introduced at the state level to address the funding inequities, however movement has been limited.
 These underfunded mandates have challenged the district to face many budgeting issues.

 Our special education population has increased to 24% which in turn increases cost to provide services to these students.
+We are also experiencing an increase in students that have needs in which our in-district programs are unable to accommodate.
+Out of district placement is warranted and these costs can be substantial.
 Special education is mandated and is underfunded.

 In recent years, the School Board Members have used the general fund balance to balance our annual budgets.
 Unfortunately, the general fund balance will not be able to continue this practice and decisions of curtailing or eliminating programs will need to be addressed.
-The 2021-22 and 2022-23 budgets were submitted with a deficit.
-However, the district's revenue did exceed its expenditures even though it was within 1% of each other.
+The past three years budgets were submitted with a deficit.
+However, the district's revenue did exceed its expenditures even though it was within 3% of each other.
 The District has received advances to cover payroll and debt payments from PDE for their Basic Education Fund Subsidy.
 These advances were repaid to the state within its given school year.